 - In a separate bowl beat the eggs and milk together.

 - Pour the wet ingredients into the dry and mix.
-Add the melted butter and mix well.
-If the batter seems too thick add a tablespoon or two of milk.
+Add the melted butter and mix until smooth.
+If the batter seems too thick, add a tablespoon or two of milk.

 - Heat a non-stick skillet or griddle until a flick of water dances on the pan.
 Turn the flame to medium.
 Lightly grease the pan with a paper towel moistened with soft butter wiping away any excess.

 - Use a ladle to spoon the batter onto the pan.
-Cook until the batter bubbles and the first side is golden brown.
-If you are adding fruit, place it on the pancakes before flipping.
+Cook until the batter bubbles and the edges are starting to set.
+If adding fruit, place it on the pancakes before flipping.
 Flip and cook another 2-3 minutes

 2 c brown rice flour